Reconsidering Positional Supervision in Masked Diffusion Language Model Training: Experiments

 \subsection{Experimental Setup}

-\paragraph{Models.} We evaluate LLaDA-8B-Instruct~\cite{nie2025llada}, an open MDLM trained with supervised fine-tuning, and LLaDA-1.5~\cite{zhu2025llada1p5}, a reinforcement learning variant of LLaDA-8B-Instruct, which was trained on an extra 350K preference pairs and serves as a strong external reference for generation quality.
-In addition, we train a model with a combined CTC and cross-entropy objective as the CTC-trained model, and a model trained with the same architecture, initialization, data, and optimization settings but only with a standard cross-entropy objective as the CE-only baseline.

-\paragraph{Benchmarks.} We evaluate open-ended generation quality on five benchmarks: Arena-Hard-v2.0~\cite{li2024crowdsourced,arenahard2024} (including hard-prompt and creative-writing categories, we report both), MTBench~\cite{zheng2023judging}, WildBench~\cite{lin2025wildbench}, Writing Bench~\cite{wu2025writingbench}, and Creative Writing v3~\cite{creative-writing-bench-v3}.
-Note that for Arena-Hard-v2.0, it uses pairwise win rates against a CE-only baseline.
-We replace the standard o3 baseline with LLaDA-8B-Instruct, as o3 produces near-degenerate outcomes for MDLMs.
-Results are intended for controlled within-family comparison in this work and are not leaderboard-comparable.

-\paragraph{SFT setup.} We used the official filtered Magpie dataset~\cite{xu2025magpie}, which contains approximately 300k high-quality instruction-following examples synthesized from Llama-3-70B-Instruct~\cite{grattafiori2024llama3herdmodels}.
-To balance computational cost and the effect of the CTC objective, we further filter the dataset by response length, retaining examples with responses between 512 and 1024 tokens under the LLaDA tokenizer.
-This results in 291k training samples.
-Both the CTC-trained model and the CE-only baseline are trained on this dataset for three epochs using LoRA~\cite{hu2022lora} adapters, corresponding to a total of 35{,}955 training steps.
+\paragraph{Data preparation.} We used the official filtered Magpie-Pro dataset~\cite{xu2025magpie}, which contains approximately 300k high-quality instruction-following examples synthesized from Llama-3-70B-Instruct~\cite{grattafiori2024llama3herdmodels}.
+To balance computational cost and the effect of the CTC-S objective, we further filter the dataset by response length, retaining examples with responses between 512 and 1024 tokens under the LLaDA tokenizer.
+This results in approximately 291k training samples.